Doc-Scripter/Toy-programming-language/documentation/lexer.md

 ## Overview
 The `lexer` package is responsible for breaking down the input source code into tokens that can be used by the parser to create an Abstract Syntax Tree(AST).
 This process is also known as lexical analysis or tokenization.

-The `Lexer` reads throughn the input string one character at a time and outputs individual tokens.
+The `Lexer` reads through the input string one character at a time and outputs individual tokens.
 Each token represents a meaningful component of the source code, such as an identifier, a keyword, or an operator.

 ## `Lexer` Structure
 ```go